|Do you have free shipping?|

 (Perhaps it is an issue with shipping in general, but that is a subject for a different post.)

 Repeated studies indicate that buyers (in the USA at least) love free shipping.
 Although they know it raises the cost of an item, they still prefer it.
 It is not logical (free shipping is not really "free") but there you have it.

 Is now the time to think about it?

 What is holding you back?

 Bulky, heavy stuff: if all you sell in your shop are items over two pounds that pack up over .5 cu ft., then you can just stop reading this right now.
 This is the time when Etsy's Calculated Shipping shines.
 You are good to go.

 (Living in the northeast corner of the USA, I understand the issue of zoned shipping.
 Most of the west and deep south are expensive shipping zones for me.)
 Bulky items over .5 cu ft and two pounds are the exception.
 Leave them be, safely ensconced in Calculated Shipping.

 |Heavy, bulky items are the exception.|

-(A caveat: my YOY revenue in the past year has been showing "up 28%".
+(A caveat: my YOY revenue in the first year showed "up 28%".
 With the shipping bundled in there, revenue is inflated.)

 Can a shop really do that?

 I am.
-I have not converted everything (items under .5 cu ft and under two pounds, that is) over to free shipping yet.
+I have converted everything (items under .5 cu ft and under two pounds, that is) over to free shipping.
 (Some sellers call this "shipping included.")

 How: I set up a manual shipping profile called "FREE."
 When renewing I open the item, check attributes, listing text and tags.
 I look at how I have shipping set.
 Most of the time, I increase the price to accommodate the "free shipping" model.
 Then I click the new "free" shipping profile.
 Done.